ricklove/MemPuzzle/www/Notes/WorkHours.md

 - Wait for custom font to load

+### 7:24-7:35

+- Bring clicked puzzle piece to front
+- Resume index

 ---

 # TODO

-- Bring clicked puzzle piece to front
 - Find the visible pixels in the text and resize image for that
 - Spread Out Pieces
 - Cache puzzle pieces as images (to prevent recalculating clip path each render)